blablabla

 The downside is setup time.
 You have to record the entire scene yourself before you can rehearse.
 For a two-page audition scene that's fine.
 For a 15-page callback, you might spend more time recording than rehearsing.
 And the playback is on a timer since it's your own recording -- the app can't detect when you've finished speaking.

 No AI voices, no speech detection.
 It's a script management tool with rehearsal features, not an AI scene partner.
 That's a different product, and for some actors it's the right one.
+(I wrote up the direct head-to-head with blablabla for anyone weighing the two.)

 coldRead